JoshGannon/joshgannon.github.io/_posts/2022-02-20-How to work well as a traveler.md

-### Do travelers present the best model for supporting a modern workforce?

 #### My Position
 Enabling employees, that are remote (traveler and settler), hybrid, and in-office, is our new standard.
 They are internal employees and are customers as well.
 Travelers accelerate our best growth in this space by establishing **Core Tenets**: